PeppyDays/learn-rust-with-tests/src/rust_fundamentals/iteration.md

 ## Write the Minimal Amount of Code

-Keep the discipline!
-You don't need to know anything new right now to make the test fail properly.
-All you need to do right now is enough to make it compile so you can check your test is written well.
+Maintain discipline!
+You don't need new knowledge to make the test fail properly.
+Just write enough to compile and verify your test is well-written:

 ```rust
 pub fn repeat(c: &str) -> String {